Dekuran/data-tidying/README.md

 The names from "mean_and_std" are then applied to the columns in x.dat.

 Activities are then read in from "activities.txt".
-They are applied as the column names in y.dat
+They are applied as the column names in y.dat.

+The subject.dat table is given the column name "subject".

+cbind is used to combine "subject.dat", "x.dat", and "y.dat" into the table "all_data".

+plyr.ddply and colMeans is used to get the averages for all columns containing numerical data in a table "averages.dat"

+"Averages.dat" is then output into a .txt file using write.table.